The Quote Garden ™

 Mike Baxter: Twenty-five grand so she can figure out whether she exists or not.

-Nobody can have the consolations of religion or philosophy unless he has first experienced their desolations. ~Aldous Huxley, Themes and Variations, 1950
+Nobody can have the consolations of religion or philosophy unless he has first experienced their desolations.
+And nothing is more desolating than a thorough knowledge of the private self. ~Aldous Huxley

-Philosophy, like medicine, has plenty of drugs, few good remedies, and hardly any specific cures. ~Nicolas Chamfort, Maximes et penseés
+Philosophy, like Medicine, has many drugs, a very few good remedies, and practically no specific cures. ~Sébastien-Roch Nicolas Chamfort (c.1740–1794)

 Philosophers, for the most part, are constitutionally timid, and dislike the unexpected.
 Few of them would be genuinely happy as pirates or burglars.
 Accordingly they invent systems which make the future calculable, at least in its main outlines. ~Bertrand Russell